Projects per year

 Scholarly biography

 Rebecca Elmhirst is Professor of Human Geography in the School of Applied Sciences.
 She is a human geographer and political ecologist, with two decades of research and teaching experience on struggles over environmental governance, migration and social justice in the global South.
 Most of her work is in partnership with scholar-activists in Southeast Asia, with whom she has developed various programmes of research and teaching.
 These include current projects on the gender dimensions of oil palm investment in Indonesia, links between migrant remittances, livelihoods and resource access, and on living with floods in a mobile Southeast Asia.
-She is a Principal Investigator in the WEGO (Wellbeing, Ecology and Gender) H2020 MSCA Innovative Training Network on feminist political ecology.
-Becky is a member of the Centre of Excellence for Spatial, Environmental and Cultural Politics and for Aquatic Environments.
-She also sits in the Society, Space and Environment research group.
+Previously, she was a Principal Investigator in the WEGO (Wellbeing, Ecology and Gender) H2020 MSCA Innovative Training Network on feminist political ecology.
+Becky is a member of the Centre for Environment and Society.
 Becky has published more than 40 journal articles and chapters, co-edited three books and contributed to popular publications.
 Her research has been funded by the Economic and Social Research Council, the British Academy, the European Commission, the Research Council of Norway and European Commission Horizon 2020.

 Approach to teaching